cdisc-org/cdisc-rules-engine/scripts/merge_schema_markdown.md

 ### Automatic Execution

-The GitHub Action workflow (`.github/workflows/merge-schema-markdown.yml`) automatically runs when:
-- Files in `resources/schema/rule/` are changed
+The GitHub Action workflow (`.github/workflows/merge-schema-markdown.yml`) automatically runs on pushes where files in `resources/schema/rule/` are changed
-- On pull requests or pushes to main/dev branches

 The workflow will:

 - Run the merge script
-- Commit and push merged schemas back to the branch (for same-repo PRs and direct pushes)
+- Commit and push merged schemas back to the branch
-- Add a comment on forked PRs instructing contributors to run the script locally

 ## How It Works

-The script follows the logic from the [conformance-rules-editor](https://github.com/cdisc-org/conformance-rules-editor/blob/main/api/utils/addMarkdownDescriptions.ts):

 1. **Parse Markdown**: Extract sections from `.md` files where section names are defined by `##` or `###` headings
 2. **Traverse JSON**: Recursively search for `const` properties in schema files